 For a lot of rock acts, releasing a greatest hits record is often a tacit admission that the most commercially successful part of their career is over.
-But a year after going quintuple platinum with their best-of collection Cross Road in 1994, Bon Jovi kept right on rolling with their sixth studio effort, These Days.
+But Bon Jovi kept right on rolling a year after going quintuple platinum with their best-of collection Cross Road in 1994.

 Watch Bon Jovi's 'Something for the Pain' Video

 Fans were able to hear the results on June 19, 1995, when These Days arrived — preceded by the record's lead-off single, "This Ain't a Love Song," which ended up scoring the band yet another Top 20 hit.
-Peaking inside the Top 10, the album added another platinum record to Bon Jovi's pile, but for the first time, the LP — and all of its singles — did better outside the U.S. than they did in the band's home territory.
+Peaking inside the Top 10, the album added another platinum record to Bon Jovi's pile.
+But for the first time, the LP — and all of its singles — did better outside the U.S. than they did in their home territory.

-Those shifting demographics were reflected in the mammoth These Days tour, which stretched out for over a year after the album's release and found the group playing more dates in Europe and Asia than the United States.
-More than most rock acts, Bon Jovi were a global brand as much as a band, and although few could have guessed it at the time, their eagerness to grow their overseas fan base made them uniquely well situated to navigate the music industry's increasingly bumpy terrain during the post-Napster era.
+Those shifting demographics were reflected in the mammoth These Days tour, which stretched out for more than a year after the album's release and found the group playing more dates in Europe and Asia than the United States.
+Unlike most rock acts, Bon Jovi were a global brand as much as a band.
+Few could have guessed it at the time, but their eagerness to grow an overseas fan base made Bon Jovi uniquely well situated to navigate the music industry's increasingly bumpy terrain during the post-Napster era.

-And as it turned out, the timing couldn't have worked out better for Bon Jovi.
-As they had after Keep the Faith, the group went on hiatus following the These Days promotional cycle, and when they returned five years later, the musical landscape had changed all over again.
-They'd go on to prove themselves yet again with their seventh LP, the worldwide hit Crush ... but that's another story.
+As it turned out, the timing couldn't have worked out better for Bon Jovi.
+The group went on hiatus following the These Days promotional cycle, just as they had after Keep the Faith, and when they returned five years later, the musical landscape had changed all over again: They'd go on to prove themselves yet again with their seventh LP, the worldwide hit Crush ... but that's another story.